 At the front desk, both myself and the then-mystery person received a Rockstar Games embroidered shoulder bag, and he introduced himself as Andy from GTA4.net

 .
 The ladies behind the desk then handed us our bill and asked for our credit cards.
-Luckily Nathan from Rockstar overheard and intervened to inform us that Rockstar would be handling all of the charges, which was a relief since the rooms alone cost over $400 per night.
+Luckily someone from Rockstar overheard and intervened to inform us that Rockstar would be handling all of the charges, which was a relief since the rooms alone cost over $400 per night.
 We got on the elevator yet again and head up to our rooms, which looked like something out of an Apple commercial, with high-contrast contemporary styling, and very swank.

 Opening up the Rockstar Games bag that was handed to me at check-in, I was greeted by the swag seen in the photo to the left.
 I got myself acquainted with the room before heading back downstairs to meet everyone else.
-The webmasters who flew over from the UK were still out with Alison Brash, being shown some of the landmarks of the city.
+The webmasters who flew over from the UK were still out being shown some of the landmarks of the city.
 I met Casey (Zidane) from GTAGaming

 , Jordan from PlanetGTA